MrYoungDS/DSp4Postfix/README.md

 ```

 ### What is this enum Type?
-In the `ArithPostfixEvaluator` code I provided for you, I wrote a switch statement that has two cases: `OPERAND` and `OPERATOR`.
+In the `ArithPostfixEvaluator` code provided for you, there is a switch statement that has two cases: `OPERAND` and `OPERATOR`.
 If you take a look, you will find the following:

 ```java